srose99/frameworks_and_languages_module/docs/assignment_report.md

 * Headings
     * 2 * Server language features (2 * 3 marks per feature = 6 marks)
     * 2 * Client language features (2 * 3 marks per feature = 6 marks)
+        * You can only claim marks for 3 features per language.
+The server and client languages should be different to claim full marks for this section
 * (see feature marks above)

 ### Critique of framework-less prototype (4 marks)